frictionlessdata/frictionless-py/README.md

 inspector.inspect('datapackage.json', profile='datapackage')
 ```

 A profile proceses passed source and options and fills dataset with tables and extras for the following inspection.
-If any errors have happened a profile should return a list of them (an empty list otherwise).
+If any errors have happened a profile should add them to errors list.

 #### Builtin profiles